 Recently (January 2005) I was curious about how comfortable an igloo might be.
 So I located some books that claimed to describe how one is made.
 The authors must never have actually tried to build one, because some of their information was very wrong!

 An igloo can have walls that are 6" or 8" thick.
 That is fine!
 But the books I had found showed the first row/layer of blocks being essentially vertical, and that is wrong.
-They neglected the fact that when the center blocks are installed, they act like the blocks and keystone of a brick arch, they push out sideways really hard!
+They neglected the fact that when the final center blocks are installed, they act like the blocks and keystone of a brick arch, they push out sideways really hard!
 Around 800 years ago, a lot of giant Cathedrals being built in Europe collapsed when the roof was placed on top, because, in the same way it made the walls buckle outward.
 (For Cathedrals, they eventually solved that with an architectural concept called Flying Buttresses!)

 I decided to make a "brick mold" so all my blocks were the same size.
 This works great for the first two or three layers.